VIATRIS INC. (NASDAQ: VTRS) SH - GuruFocus.com

 Did you lose money on investments in Viatris?
 If so, please visit Viatris Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, June 1, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS) between March 1, 2021 and February 25, 2022, inclusive (the "Class Period").
+NEW YORK, June 05, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Viatris Inc. (“Viatris” or the “Company”) ( VTRS) between March 1, 2021 and February 25, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Western District of Pennsylvania and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the "Complaint").

 If you wish to serve as lead plaintiff, you must move the Court no later than July 14, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.